WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/esign_guide.md

 3. Go to the Downloads tab in Portal and click on Certificates

-4. After being redirected to Safari, click on Download
+4. Portal will then download the Certificates.zip

 ### [Part [2/3] Setting up ESign](accent://)

-1. Open ESign, go to Settings, click on Import Resources and import the Certificates.zip you just downloaded
+1. Open ESign, go to Settings, click on Import Resources and import the Certificates.zip from On My iPhone > Portal > Downloads

 2. Go to the File tab in ESign, click on the Certificates.zip then click on unzip